Alabama–Quassarte Tribal Town: History

 The Quassarte and Alabama were originally two distinct tribes, who both lived on the banks of the Alabama River from Mobile, Alabama to the upper reaches of the river.
 Both the river and the state are named after the Alabama.
 The Quassarte are also known as the Coushatta or Koasati, in their own language.

 The two tribes shared many similarities in their language and culture, as they were both Muskogean-speaking.
 In the early 17th century, after a conflict with French settlers, the tribes formed an alliance.
 They intermarried freely and became active trading partners.
 In 1763, the two tribes joined the Muscogee Nation Confederacy (also called the Creek Confederacy).

-Before removal of the Muscogee Creek people from Alabama in the 1830s, the Muscogee Nation Confederacy included over 44 different tribal towns.
+Before removal of the Muscogee people from Alabama in the 1830s, the Muscogee Nation Confederacy included more than 44 different tribal towns.
 The Alabama and Quassarte peoples made up six to eight of those towns.
 Facing increasing encroachment by European-American settlers, some of the Quassarte and Alabama peoples moved into Louisiana and Texas in the late 18th century and early 19th century.
 These emigrants and their descendants formed what are today the federally recognized Coushatta Tribe of Louisiana and the Alabama–Coushatta Tribe of Texas.

 Those who stayed in Alabama joined forces and became a single town.
 The Indian Removal Act of 1830 forced the tribal town, along with the rest of the Muscogee, to Indian Territory west of the Mississippi River.
 They settled in what would become Hughes, McIntosh, Okfuskee, and Seminole counties.
 The Dawes Allotment Act of 1887 and the Curtis Act of 1898, intended to increase assimilation, provided for allotments of land to individual households from the communal reservation lands and sale of the "surplus"; in addition, it required the extinguishing of tribal governments and courts.
 The Bureau of Indian Affairs took an increased role on the reservations.

 The Alabama–Quassarte Tribal Town maintained its cultural identity.
 It practiced traditional dances and beliefs at the Alabama Ceremonial Grounds near Wetumka.
 Other Native American peoples also survived culturally and preserved their religious practices.
 The town took the opportunity afforded by the federal Indian Reorganization Act of 1934 under the President Franklin D. Roosevelt administration and the Oklahoma Indian Welfare Act of 1936 to set up a government.
 It organized as a distinct, federally recognized tribe in April 1939.
-Due to its historic relationship with the Muscogee Creek Nation, which became federally recognized in 1972, tribal members can maintain dual citizenship in both tribes.
+Due to its historic relationship with the Muscogee Creek Nation, which became federally recognized in 1972, tribal citizens can maintain dual citizenship in both tribes.

 Government

 The Alabama–Quassarte Tribal Town is headquartered in Wetumka, Oklahoma.
 Its tribal jurisdictional area, as opposed to a reservation, spans Creek, Hughes, Mayes, McIntosh, Muskogee, Okfuskee, Okmulgee, Rogers, Seminole, Tulsa, and Wagoner counties in Oklahoma.

 The Alabama–Quassarte Tribal Town is governed by a chief, second chief, secretary, floor speaker, solicitor, chairman of the governing committee, and the governing committee itself, with twelve elected members.
-Wilson Yargee is the elected chief, currently serving a four-year term.
+Their current administration is: